 This page may contain affiliate links.
 If you make a purchase through any of these links, I may make a small commission.
 Click here for my full disclosure statement.

-Fashionistas can all agree that the world of fast fashion has turned us into mall monsters who constantly need to be caught up with the latest trends, no matter how full our closets may be.
-Instead of hoarding piles and piles of old skirts and jackets that are so 2017, iron them out and list them for sale.
-There are a number of digital marketplaces out there that allow you to buy and sell used fashion with just a few clicks.
-My favorite apps for selling old styles are Poshmark and Depop.
+Fast fashion has turned most of us into compulsive shoppers who constantly need to be caught up with the latest trends, no matter how full our closets may be.
+Instead of hoarding piles of clothes that are “so last season,” iron them out and list them for sale online.
+There are a number of online marketplaces that let you to buy and sell used fashion with just a few clicks.
+My favorite apps for selling unwanted clothes are Poshmark and Depop.
 Not only does selling pad your wallet with extra cash, it also declutters your closet and prevents more clothes from entering our landfills.

-Setting a budget is easy, it’s the sticking to it that’s difficult.
-Do a quick calculation of your current living expenses (rent, utilities, gas, groceries, loan repayments) and match it up with your monthly income.
-The leftover total is the amount of disposable cash you have for the month.
-Instead of blowing it all on a pair of red-bottomed Louboutin pumps, divvy it up so you’re putting a portion into savings.
-Even breaking it down 50-50 gives you a good idea of what you should be spending per month on frivolous purchases.
-Manage and maintain your budget at your fingertips using YNAB—the best app to track your spending.
+You don’t have to know calculus to understand your finances.
+All you have to do to start is add up your current living expenses (rent, utilities, gas, groceries, loan repayments) and subtract it from your total monthly income.
+The remaining amount is the amount of disposable cash you have for the month.
+Instead of blowing it all on a pair of Louboutins, allocate a portion of it into savings or investments.
+You can manage and maintain your budget at your fingertips using YNAB—a free app to track your spending.

 If you’re the type of person who loves to live in the now, thinking about the future may be tough for you.
-In lieu of putting some of your monthly disposable income into your savings, there is always more you could be doing to save for a more financially stable future.
-See if your employer offers a 401k match, ask if there is any available employee equity if you work at a startup, and set up monthly contributions.
+In addition to putting some of your monthly income into a savings account, there is always more you could be doing to save for a more financially stable future.
+See if your employer offers a 401k and set up monthly contributions.
 Consider opening a Roth IRA if your job doesn’t offer a 401k (or open one even if they do!).
 Although it might feel like another monthly bill, the regular contributions combined with compound interest can turn 5-figures worth of invested money into 6 later down the line.

-If you’re trying to ball out on a budget, shopping with restrictions can get tough—especially when you have high street taste.
-Instead of wrecking your wallet on a pair of Celine sunglasses you’ve been eyeing, use sites like The Hunt to track down a similar pair for a fraction of the price.
-You can save hundreds or thousands of dollars by finding a Chanel-inspired bag while still achieving that classy look you’re aiming for.
-Though it may kill you to rock off-brand pieces, your wallet will appreciate it and honestly, you’ll look just as stunning!
+If you’re trying to ball out on a budget, shopping restrictively can get tough—especially when you have expensive taste.
+Instead of wrecking your wallet on a pair of Celine sunglasses you’ve been eyeing, use sites like The Real Real to track down a similar pair for a fraction of the price.
+You can also save hundreds or thousands of dollars by finding a Chanel-inspired bag while still achieving that classy look you’re aiming for.
+Though they may not be name-brand pieces, your wallet will appreciate it and honestly, you’ll look just as stunning!

 More Budgeting Posts: